LivingMessiahJohn/LivingMessiah/LivingMessiah/Docs/Port-Notes-from-DotNet7-to-DotNet9.md

 - [ ] SampleCode: What to do with this?
 Maybe move to LivingMessiahSample project
 - [ ] SpecialEvents
 - [ ] Shavuot: Most of this can be found in the new calendar design I want [see](C:\Source\LivingeMessiahBackup\Feature-Ideas\999-Calendar-based-on-Bootstrap-7-col-grid\999-Calendar-based-on-Bootstrap-7-col-grid.md)
-- [ ] SukkotAdmin: This will be a big lift
 - [ ] WindmillRanch:

 ## New features to add